transcom/mymove-docs/docs/dev/contributing/backend/service-objects.md

 }
 ```

-This function lets us keep our struct and dependencies private to this subpackage and helps us standardize the way folks use our service.
+This function lets us keep our struct and dependencies private to this sub-package and helps us standardize the way folks use our service.
 By abstracting implementation and returning an interface, we are creating boundaries between functionality and implementation that allow our codebase to be more flexible.

 ### Example file